mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 Kipnu was snapped out of his gaze by Casra's hand which was pulling him toward the water.
 "This is our opening," thi whispered.
 "Let's go."

-With barely a step, Kipnu was chasing after his
+With barely a step, Kipnu was chasing after his feet.
+They waded quietly into the water until it their feet could barely touch the seafloor.
+The water was oddly warm here with sparse whisps of vapor rising from the surface and warming the air.
+Kipnu had no time to ask why, but kept it stored away as a question for the near future.

 ### Old